 Consider you have two websites janbask.com and training.janbask.com.
 Each website is hosted on two EC2 instances for high availability.
 The next step is distributing incoming traffic between these two websites.
 With CLB, you have to create two load balancers, one for each website.
 But the same thing can be done with a single application load balancer i.e. ALB.
 In this way, you save time and money by using a single ALB instead of two CLBs.

-Consider your Company website is janbasktraining.com and blogs page is hosted on janbasktraining.com/blog URL.
-Now the operation team has to decide either the main website and the blog page should launch on same or different instances.
+Consider your Company website is janbasktraining.com and the blog's page is hosted on janbasktraining.com/blog URL.
+Now the operation team has to decide whether the main website and the blog page should launch on the same or different instances.
 With ALB, you can route the traffic to the requested URL.
 Again, a single ALB is enough to handle both URLs together at highly manageable costs.

 This load balancer operates at the network layer of the OSI model, so it is named as the Network Load Balancer (NLB).
 Consider, your Company website is running on m4-xlarge instances and you are using an application load balancer to manage the traffic among instances.